Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Background

-A challenge related to the use of \acp{snark} besides the computationally intensive proof generation is that the first practical variants all required an initial and also computationally and memory intensive preprocessing process -- called trusted setup.
+A challenge related to the use of \acp{snark} besides the computationally intensive proof generation (see Section~\ref{sec:evaluation}) is that the first practical variants required an initial computationally and memory intensive preprocessing process called ``trusted setup''~\citep{bensasson2013snarks,parno2016pinocchio}.
 In this trusted setup, a \ac{crs} that is required for generating and verifying \acp{zkp} is computed.
-At least one party that participates in the creation of the \ac{crs} needs to be honest to guarantee that provers cannot create fake proofs.
-Privacy guarantees are unconditional~\citep{fuchsbauer2018subversion}.
-Consequently, for blockchain applications, the \ac{crs} is typically generated in \ac{mpc} that can involve hundreds of participants~\citep{bowe2017setup}.
-While there are different ways to translate an algorithm into a format that allows to generate a \ac{crs} and, ultimately, proving and verification programs, with compilers being available also for C~code~\citep{parno2016pinocchio}, to date the more efficient way seems to be through \acp{dsl} such as Circom~\citep{iden32022circom}.
-A very frequently used representation is the \ac{r1cs}, in which every step in executing the algorithm only involves a single quadratic expression.
-A convenient proxy for the complexity of the statement with regard to proving effort is the number of ``\ac{r1cs} constraints'', which roughly corresponds to the number of quadratic terms (multiplications) in a \ac{qap} that represents the algorithm; at least in the ``Groth16'' proof system that underlies our prototype~\citep{groth2016size}.
-One disadvantage of the Groth16 proof system is that the trusted setup is circuit-specific, i.e., every update of the algorithm for which correct execution needs to be proved requires a new trusted setup.
-More recent flavors of \acp{snark} such as Plonk~\citep{gabizon2019plonk} do not require a circuit-specific trusted setup but instead only need to create one ``universal'' \ac{crs} that can be used for all algorithms up to a certain complexity threshold.
-The higher flexibility of universal \acp{snark} typically comes at some trade-offs, such as larger proof sizes and higher verification complexity.
-Another alternative are transparent \acp{snark}, such as \acp{stark}, which remove the necessity for a trusted setup completely.
-They tend to involve even larger proof sizes of tens of kilobytes~\citep{bensasson2018scalablepreprint}.
-Yet, for a bilateral interaction between prover and verifier, this proof size can still be considered moderate.
+It can be conducted in a \ac{mpc}.
+If at least one party that participates in the creation of the \ac{crs} is honest, provers cannot efficiently create fake proofs.
+Privacy guarantees are even unconditional~\citep{fuchsbauer2018subversion}.
+For blockchain applications where decentralization and ``trustlessness'' are critical, the \ac{crs} is typically generated in a massive \ac{mpc} that can involve hundreds of participants~\citep{bowe2017setup}.
+While there are different ways to translate an algorithm into a format that allows to generate a \ac{crs} and, ultimately, proving and verification programs, with compilers being available also for C~code~\citep{parno2016pinocchio}, to date the more efficient way seems to be through \acp{dsl} such as Circom~\citep{iden32022circom} or ZoKrates~\citep{eberhardt2018zokrates}.
+A frequently used representation of a statement corresponding to the correct execution of a program is the \ac{r1cs}.
+It specifies all the constraints that a valid computational trace to the program must satisfy.
+In this representation, every constraint in the execution of the program can be represented by a quadratic expression.
+A convenient proxy for the complexity of the statement with regard to proving effort is the number of such ``non-linear \ac{r1cs} constraints'', which for the popular ``Groth16'' proof system that underlies our prototype~\citep{groth2016size} roughly corresponds to the number of multiplications and is proportional to the proving time.
+One disadvantage of the Groth16 proof system is that the trusted setup is program-specific, i.e., every update of the algorithm for which correct execution needs to be proved requires a new trusted setup.
+More recent flavors of \acp{snark} like Plonk~\citep{gabizon2019plonk} do not require a circuit-specific trusted setup but instead only need to create one ``universal'' \ac{crs} that can be used for all algorithms up to a certain complexity threshold (similar to the number of \ac{r1cs} constraints).
+The higher flexibility of universal \acp{snark} typically comes with some trade-offs, such as larger proof sizes and higher verification complexity.
+A remarkable alternative is given by transparent \acp{snark}, such as \acp{stark}, which replace the \emph{trusted} setup by a transparent one that is still computationally intensive but is not vulnerable to the collusion of all its participants.
+Transparent \acp{snark} tend to involve substantially larger proof sizes of tens to hundreds of kilobytes for typical programs (scaling with $\log^2(N)$ where $N$ represents the complexity of the program)~\citep{bensasson2018scalablepreprint}.
+Yet, for a bilateral interaction between a prover and a verifier, this proof size can still be considered moderate.